MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-11-19-tlol-part-6-dataset-generation.markdown

 ORDER BY count(playerGame.champ) DESC;
 {% endhighlight %}

-Out of the list, the top 10 champs are:
+This query returns the game count for every single champion, however only the top 10 are provided for brevity here:

 | Champ             | Game Count   |
 | ----------------- | ------------ |